gpuweb/gpuweb/proposals/buffer-view.md

 @group(0) @binding(1) var<storage> vertices : array<f32>;
 ```

-These variable are difficult to combine into a single binding unless the data can be sized statically.
+These variables are difficult to combine into a single binding unless the data can be sized statically.
 That static sizing may result in inefficient memory usage because WebGPU would
 require either two GPUBuffers or a single buffer where the second binding has
 an offset satisfying `minStorageBufferOffsetAlignment` (typically 256 bytes).

-So in using a single GPUBuffer would look something like:
+So using a single GPUBuffer would look something like:
 ```javascript
 function RoundUp(align, value) { ... }